vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 Next up is to get help from a nice bot.
 [Travis] allows you to test the application when you commit new changes to [GitHub] repository or when you create pull requests and even when you merge pull requests.

-Once you setup a login within Travis-CI, you should be able to add your git repository to the list.
+Once you set up a login within Travis-CI, you should be able to add your git repository to the list.

 Click on that small **+** button just beside **My repositories**.
 It should list down your git repositories.
 If you cannot find it, try **Sync Account** once.